 The Frame.io API uses a leaky bucket strategy of progressive rate limiting, in which limits refresh gradually during their allotted time window.
 In other words, there is not a concept of any hard cutoff after which limits refresh for a particular resource (i.e. "fixed" and "sliding window" enforcement strategies).
 Rather, remaining limits are constantly refreshing at a pace relative to a resource's limit and time window.

 Our recommended strategy for managing rate limits is usually referred to as "exponential backoff."
-In short:

 - When receiving a